-It gives a front row seat experience, arguably the best view, better than any other present there apart from the photographer himself.
+It gives a front-row seat experience, arguably the best view, better than any other present there apart from the photographer himself.
 It is ready to blow a chill down your spine.
 But is that all?
-No, it is not only about capturing the impulse only, it is also about telling a story of adventure- a story that you crave for to take part in.
+No, it is not only about capturing the impulse only, it is also about telling a story of adventure- a story that you crave to take part in.

 This involves a good amount of research.
 Because this is a very crucial decision to take as the location itself will be a deciding factor in the outcome of the photography.
-You can either opt for good travel guides, or consult with good travelling blogs, surf the internet and even talk to many people who have been there previously.
+You can either opt for good travel guides or consult with good traveling blogs, surf the internet, and even talk to many people who have been there previously.

 Thus you might miss the best possible shot by the time you open.
-And at last but not the least it makes the photo lose its language of dynamism, of its sense of continuity.
-The split second shots are the best part of an adventure photography.
+And last but not least it makes the photo lose its language of dynamism, of its sense of continuity.
+The split-second shots are the best part of adventure photography.

 The Rule of Thirds:

 Imagine an image is split into thirds, vertically and horizontally, resulting in a number of even box fragments.
 Now you are supposed to put all the important parts of the picture in those boxes.
-You can do it by turning on your camera’s ‘Grid’ feature, that will display a rule of thirds grid on your LCD screen automatically.
+You can do it by turning on your camera’s ‘Grid’ feature, which will display a rule of thirds grid on your LCD screen automatically.

 You can always experiment with the compositions.
 Change your angle, perspective.
 Take it from the ground, take it from the top of a tree, take it lying on the ground.
 With these subtle changes in perspective, you can always rock the stage.
 With the difference in angles and different distances, you can easily see the changes in the vision.
 A whole new perspective is born with this experimentation.

 This subtle change in perspective and placement of the subject can bring a brilliant sense of breathtaking, tantalizing adventure to the viewer’s mind.
-So, before rushing to the particular sport, first decide the perspective and placement of the subject properly.
+So, before rushing to the particular sport, first, decide the perspective and placement of the subject properly.

-Shooting in manual mode:
+Shooting in Manual Mode:

-Despite the emergence of the brand new technologies with the promise of fixing everything and turning a photographer into a mere puppet of the show, the best photos are always captured in manual modes.
+Despite the emergence of brand-new technologies with the promise of fixing everything and turning a photographer into a mere puppet of the show, the best photos are always captured in manual modes while doing wildlife photography.
 And if you want to boss this business of professional photography, you need to learn all those.

 You can always confront a compromising situation in terms of light in the spots of adventure.
 Whenever you’re stuck in a bad lighting situation, one that has too much dynamic range to be able to capture both your subject and the landscape in good light, you can opt directly for the silhouette shot.